DistributedWeb/ddrive/README.md

 {
   sparse: true, // only download data on content feed when it is specifically requested
   sparseMetadata: true // only download data on metadata feed when requested
-  metadataStorageCacheSize: 65536 // how many entries to use in the metadata hypercore's LRU cache
+  metadataStorageCacheSize: 65536 // how many entries to use in the metadata ddatabase's LRU cache
-  contentStorageCacheSize: 65536 // how many entries to use in the content hypercore's LRU cache
+  contentStorageCacheSize: 65536 // how many entries to use in the content ddatabase's LRU cache
   extensions: [], // The list of extension message types to use }
 ```

-Note that a cloned hyperdrive archive can be "sparse".
+Note that a cloned ddrive archive can be "sparse".
 Usually (by setting `sparse: true`) this means that the content is not downloaded until you ask for it, but the entire metadata feed is still downloaded.
 If you want a _very_ sparse archive, where even the metadata feed is not downloaded until you request it, then you should _also_ set `sparseMetadata: true`.

 #### `var stream = archive.replicate([options])`